Permafrost/Tundra/readme.md

     # document, or null if the key doesn't exist
     tundra.document:get($document, $key)

+    # converts all keys in the given IData document to lower case
+    tundra.document.key:lowercase($document, $recurse?)

     # returns the list of top-level keys in the given IData document
     tundra.document:keys($document)